How to start a ride-share business: your 2026 U.S. roadmap

 Build your online presence

 Claim your free Google Business Profile immediately.
 This makes you visible when potential customers search for "car service near me."
-Encourage your first few clients to leave reviews.
+Encourage your first clients to leave reviews.
 Positive feedback is one of your strongest marketing assets and builds trust with new riders.

 Here are 3 immediate steps to take: